-Our Junior School enrols 250 girls from Kindergarten to Year 6.
+Our Junior School enrols 256 girls from Kindergarten to Year 6.
 The Junior School is characterised by its welcoming Christian community and strong school spirit.
-The rigorous curriculum, guided by the International Baccalaureate Primary Years Program (PYP), is deeply considered and characterised by a wide range of learning that enriches each girl’s physical, social and spiritual growth.
-This includes student wellbeing, sports, outdoor education, music and STEAM, co-curricular clubs, health, Christian studies and inter-year initiatives, such as our buddy partners.
+The rigorous curriculum, guided by the International Baccalaureate Primary Years Program (PYP) framework, is deeply considered and characterised by a wide range of learning that enriches each girl’s physical, social and spiritual growth.
+This includes student wellbeing, sports, outdoor education, music and STEAM, co-curricular clubs, health, Christian studies and inter-year initiatives, such as our buddy partners and Peer Support Program.

 Life in Junior School

 In Junior School, our youngest learners thrive with a vibrant curriculum and a wide range of student well-being and co-curricular opportunities to help each girl be and do her very best at School.
 Our classrooms are filled with curiosity and questions, discussions and ideas that reflect the diversity of thought and individual experiences.
 The teachers provide a depth and breadth of learning opportunities that enable every girl to flourish as a learner as each girl strives to achieve her personal best in all aspects of the curriculum.
 The Junior School is highly interconnected and well resourced.
 Our staff are committed to the education of girls in a Christian faith environment, with small classes and workgroups.
 Overall, a caring, nurturing family-like community contributes to an environment where girls live and learn well for purpose.

 The inclusive nature of the College, together with the encouragement and support which is provided by the classroom teachers and specialist staff, ensures that girls in the Junior School seek to build upon their interests and passions, developing their individual strengths and being courageous to step out of their "comfort zones" and consolidate and extend their understanding.